dolanske/slider/README.md

 # The 'Buzzcut approach'

-Hate javascript?
+Hate writing javascript?
 Tell which linux distro you use while you're at it boss.
 You can also tag the slider element with an attribute `slider="<your_slider_id>"` or just `slider`.
 Note: if you don't specify the id, the slider will generate it for you.
 But you won't know it lol.

 With this approach, you don't have to explicitly create a slider instance for each slider.
 You can also use imported methods, but you have to pass the `your_slider_id` before other arguments.